steinraf/sakura/README.md

 in case the Cuda compiler is not found, add
 ``` -DCMAKE_CUDA_COMPILER:FILEPATH=/usr/local/cuda-12.2/bin/nvcc ``` (or the path to your nvcc) to the cmake command.

+if there are errors related to external libraries, try running `git submodule update --remote`

 To run the script from the root folder, run the command